The Quilt Label Debate

 If you need a little bit of direction for where to start, I’ll share my process with you.
 Most of my quilt labels contain fairly simple information.
 I generally try to always include my name and the year, sometimes the month.
 In addition, I often name my quilts, so I typically include this bit, too.

-Lately, I have been indicating “corona” or “coronavirus” on my quilt labels in addition to the year because I feel like this is a historic time, and these quilts have been born out of otherwise fairly challenging circumstances.
+During the global pandemic, I sometimes added “corona” or “coronavirus” on my quilt labels in addition to the year because I felt like was a historic time, and these quilts were born out of otherwise fairly challenging circumstances.
 (If you want to read a bit about my reflections on stitching through COVID-19, you can find my blog post about it here.)

 However, a quilt label can be as simple or elaborate as you choose.
 I have seen simply initials embroidered onto a quilt backing or corner patch of a quilt.
 Alternatively, I have also seen entire backstories literally printed onto fabric with an inkjet printer then appliqued onto the back of a quilt.
 There are truly no rules.